Gafurov0ivan/MobileAutorisationApi/README.md

 Java, Spring-boot, Spring-data, Spring-security, Hibernate, embedded data base hsql.

 ## Additional
-Auth code for secure rest services, return by confirm and login not used at the moment, to allow you easy test this API
+Auth code for secure rest services, return by confirm and login is a stub at the moment, to allow you easy test this API